Alexandrine of Mecklenburg-Schwerin: World War II

 The couple was given great popularity as national symbols during the World War II occupation, which was demonstrated during a tour through the country in 1946.
 Before the occupation, she and her daughter-in-law were engaged in mobilising the Danish women.

-Her rejection of Major General Kurt Himer, Chief of Staff to General Kaupisch on 9 April 1940 became a symbol for her loyalty toward Denmark before her birth country Germany.
+Her rejection of Major General Kurt Himer, Chief of Staff to General Kaupisch on 9 April 1940 became a symbol for her loyalty toward Denmark before her birth country Germany and was diplomatically obliged to receive the German General commander at her castle.
+After the introduction she observed icily: "In different circumstances, you would have been welcome."
+Then, after a pause, she added: "I am a German, that's right, but today I'm ashamed of it."
 When General Himer asked for an audience with the monarch, Christian was persuaded to receive him by his daughter-in-law as he would any other, which was supported by Alexandrine.
 He asked to do so alone, but Alexandrine told him she would interrupt them.
 When the General was about to leave, she came in; and when he greeted her, she said: "General, this is not the circumstance in which I expected to greet a countryman."

 It was reported, that although Alexandrine was seen as shy and disliked official ceremonies, she had a "sharp" intelligence, and she was, together with her daughter-in-law, Ingrid of Sweden, a true support of the monarch and a driving force for the resistance toward the occupation within the royal house.
 It was also reported, that in contrast to the monarch himself and the Crown Prince, the Queen and the Crown Princess never lost their calm when the nation was attacked.
 As she was not the Head of the Royal House, she could show herself in public more than her spouse, who did not wish to show support to the occupation by being seen in public, and she used this to engage in various organisations for social relief to ease the difficulties caused by the occupation.
+Her first years in Denmark were afflicted by the prevailing anti-German attitude of the Danes, but she won them over.
 Kaj Munk is quoted to describe the public appreciation of her during World War II with his comment: "Protect our Queen, the only German we would like to keep!"

 Later life

-In 1947, she was widowed; she became the first queen dowager of Denmark to opt not to use that title.

-She died in Copenhagen as dowager queen of Denmark in 1952 and is interred next to her husband in Roskilde Cathedral.